Free Consultation Call 24/7

 Since 1976, Steve Levin has been dedicated to helping people injured by others’ negligence.
 He is one of the first attorneys in the U.S. to prosecute nursing homes for abuse and negligence.
 He’s also helped write new legislation that governs the operation of nursing homes, including the Illinois Nursing Home Care Act.
 Moreover, Levin & Perconti has obtained the top three jury verdicts in nursing home negligence cases in Illinois.

-Ask These Questions Before Choosing a Nursing Home for a Loved One
+Questions To Ask Before Choosing a Nursing Home For a Loved One

 • Is the nursing home Medicare-certified?